 Seagate is a highly reputable brand when it comes to external storage.
 The 1TB Seagate Portable HDD is one of the best hard drives you can buy for the PlayStation 5 and retails at a pretty low price.
 And at such a low price, it might be well worth it to splurge on the 2TB, 4TB, or 5TB options if you want more storage.
 This particular HDD also comes in black and silver as well.

 As this is a portable external HDD, it’s small enough to easily carry with you.
-If you’re looking for the most inexpensive HDD you can get without compromising quality, this is the HDD for you.
+If you’re looking for the best PS5 hard drive you can get without breaking the bank; this is the HDD for you.
 You’ll have ample storage space for all of your old PS4 games and still have leftover money to spend on new PS5 games to install on that beefy, custom SSD inside the PS5.

 WD Elements 4TB External HDD

-The WD Elements external hard drive is another fantastic option that’s inexpensive but provides lots of storage space.
+The WD Elements external hard drive is another one of the best PS5 hard drive options that’s inexpensive but provides lots of storage space.
 Depending on what your budget is, there are also 1TB, 2TB, and 5TB options that are equally efficient and affordable.

 Although this external HDD may not be as fast as some of the other options on this list, and especially not as fast as any of the SSDs, it will still run your PS4 games well and save you a lot of money.
 If you have the money to splurge on the WD Black option listed above, I’d go with that one.
 But if that’s a little out of your budget or you want more storage space for the same amount of money, the WD Elements HDD is still one of the best hard drives you can buy for the PlayStation 5.

 Seagate’s FireCuda external SSD was specifically made for gamers, making it one of the best SSD’s for PS5.
 There is a 500GB option and a 2TB option as well.
 This is the most expensive option on the list, but for good reason.